All Episodes

 The New York Toilet Paper Times.

-Any article, and article, any day now.
+Any article, article, any day now.

 That's the middle class.

-That's that's all godless.
+That's all godless.

-And you have to understand they're playing chess as we're playing checkers.
+And you have to understand, they're playing chess as we're playing checkers.

 That's what they've always been after.

-So just keep in mind we have innate within us the desire to want to be free and to fight against tyranny.
+So just keep in mind, we have innate within us the desire to want to be free and to fight against tyranny.

 That's what we're seeing across our country.

-Let's keep it up, do it smart, but let the leader people figure out how to get it done.
+But let's people figure out how to get it done.

 Let's let them do that.

-Burgess, we've already spent three trillion dollars.
+Burgess, we've already spent $3 trillion.

-And by the way, we re we we did rebuild Europe after World War II through no fault of any worker, any small business, hospital workers desperately needed the medical supplies.
+And by the way, we did rebuild Europe after World War II through no fault of any worker, any small business.

-States like New York didn't prepare for anything, they should have.
+States like New York didn't prepare for anything they should have.

-Uh so we needed a medical mobilization.
+So we needed a medical mobilization.

 We needed a financial bailout.